Fowlll/UltimateBraveryLOL/README.md

 - Boots
 - 5 final items

-To see the name of the items, you just have to hover the images and the name will appear.
+To see the name of the items, you just have to hover the images and the names will appears.

 Some legends are missing, i will continue to register them lately.